iccv2025shenzhen/iccv2025shenzhen/index.md

 ## Our proposal

-You are sincerely invited to download and read our proposal [(high resolution, 15MB)](/assets/file/ICCV2025shenzhen.pdf) and [(low resolution, 6MB)](/assets/file/ICCV2025shenzhen_compact.pdf) for ICCV 2025 at Shenzhen.
+You are sincerely invited to download and read our proposal [(high resolution, 15MB)](/assets/file/ICCV2025shenzhen.pdf) and [(low resolution, 6MB)](/assets/file/ICCV2025shenzhen_compact.pdf) for hosting ICCV 2025 at Shenzhen.

 ### Online Preview